Taaitaaiger/jlrs/README.md

 where you call `Session::execute`, `Session::with_temporaries` and
 `AllocationContext::execute` and figure out how many items you're allocating to get a rough estimate for how many slots you need.
-In case your computations fail due to exceeding the stack size, you can use `Runtime::set_stack_size` to create a larger one.
+In case your computations fail due to exceeding the stack size, you can use `Julia::set_stack_size` to create a larger one.

 ## Limitations
 Calling Julia is entirely single-threaded.
-You won't be able to use the `Runtime` from another thread and while Julia is doing stuff you won't be able to interact with it.
+You won't be able to use the `Julia` from another thread and while Julia is doing stuff you won't be able to interact with it.
 Support for multithreading in Julia is currently in an experimental phase, there might still be options to use this functionality in order to build experimental support for some kind of